40843245/OOXML/Word/structure/Appendix 2 -- available options of attribute of tag in xml for Word.md

 | :---------- | :----------- | :----- | :--- | :-- | :-- |
 | `"preserve"` | | preserve | whitespace (i.e. ` `, `\t`, and `\n`) within the element's content should be preserved exactly as it appears in the XML source.
 The application processing the XML should not normalize or remove any of this whitespace. | | |
 | `"default"` | | default processing (not fully preserve) | Default whitespace handling of the XML processor should be applied to the content of this element. | See following for more details. | |

-> [!NOTE]
-> If the `xml:space` attribute is not specified,
->
-> it will use the value of the attribute in parent node (if it has a parent), or
->
-> it usually use `"default"` value (if it has not parent (i.e. it is a root node)).

-> [!NOTE]
-> Typically, XML processor will handle the whitespace through normalization by default (if the whitespace should not be fully preserved).
->
-> Normalizing the whitespace involves these steps:
->
-> + Collapsing sequences of whitespace characters into a single space.
-> + Removing leading and trailing whitespace.
-> + Treating line breaks as whitespace.

 ### about `v` namespace
 #### `v:ext` attribute